VincentFaust/willowsspoon/README.md

 2. Install dbt on your local machine.
 For more information on how to install dbt, visit the official dbt website.

 3. Configure the dbt project to use the Snowflake destination.

+4. Customize your profiles yml for your needs.

-4. Build and test the dbt project locally.
+5. Build and test the dbt project locally.

-5. Push the dbt project to a git repository.
+6. Push the dbt project to a git repository.

 # Running Airflow Locally